 The awarding body for this course is The University of Portsmouth.

-Fees for 2018 are £6,165 (per annum) and may incur a small inflationary rise for 2019.
 For information regarding assistance with fees and accessing loans; please refer to the government student finance website.

 Advice is also available via The University of Portsmouth website.